If you are new to Joomla, you’ll need to learn how to use Joomla to be able to make websites.

 - Recently Added Contents

-The content section provide links that help you manage your articles, categories and media uploads.
+The Joomla content section (of the backend of Joomla) provide links that help you manage your articles, categories and media uploads.
 These links are:

 - New Articles